“Boys can see adventure in a dirty old duck puddle,

 There are a few tasks that you need to take care of:

-- Take Youth Protection Training (Y01): Your youth protection training needs to be current and not expire before May of 2018.
+- Take Youth Protection Training (Y01): Your youth protection training needs to be current.
+All will need to take the new YPT2 course before this year’s MB Clinic.
+Please complete before October.
 This training needs to be taken every two years.
 You can go to https://my.scouting.org/ to take the course online.
 You may need to create an account if you don’t have one.
 Be sure to print your certificate when done.
 You’ll need it with the volunteer registration form in #2 below.